 - Are you PROFESSIONALLY COMPETENT at your 30 sec commercial?
 Objection responses?
 Presentation?
 ROI?
-Needs Assessment questions?
+Discovery questions?

-- Do you assume personal responsibility for your attitude, your emotional state (or are you on those people who thinks that stuff “just happens” to you?)
+- Do you assume personal responsibility for your attitude, your emotional state (or are you one of those people who thinks that stuff “just happens” to you?)

 - Are you taking it as a personal slight or a personal failure when you run into a C?
 Can you let it go and move one when you do run into one?